MaximiliMax/Robot-Arm-Synchronizer/README.md

 Although the project met the requirements and the demo was really fun, I wish we spent more time recording the projects functionality.
+This is one of the many lessons I have learned in this stressful yet fun project!